fedosejev/react.tips/data/checkboxes-in-react/content.md

 1. `Application`
 2. `Checkbox`

-`Application` component is a contrainer component - it encapsulates our entire React.js application and renders three instances of `Checkbox` component and a `Save` button. `Application` component also logs into the Developer Tools Console which checkboxes were checked when user click `Save` button.
+`Application` component is a container component - it encapsulates our entire React.js application, and renders three instances of `Checkbox` component and a `Save` button. `Application` component also logs into the Developer Tools Console which checkboxes were checked when users click the `Save` button.

 `Checkbox` component renders a checkbox with a label.